 How to go to Topkapı Palace Museum?

 You can use the tram to go to the Topkapı Palace Museum.
 You can get there by taking a short walk after getting on the trams with the code T1, which runs regularly between Kabataş and Bağcılar, at Gülhane or Sultanahmet stop.
-After touring the Topkapı Palace Museum, there are many other places to see in Sultanahmet Mosque, Gülhane, Grand Bazaar, Spice Market and Çemberlitaş.
+After touring the Topkapı Palace Museum, there are many other places to see in Sultanahmet Mosque, Gülhane, Grand Bazaar, Spice Market, and Çemberlitaş.

 History of Topkapı Palace

-The history of the museum begins on April 3, 1924 but the history of the palace goes way back.
-Topkapı Palace, which was started to be built in 1460 after the Ottoman army under the command of Fatih Sultan Mehmet conquered Istanbul in 1453, was completed in 1478 and the Ottoman administration, treasury moved here.
+The history of the museum begins on April 3, 1924, but the history of the palace goes way back.
+Topkapı Palace, which was started to be built in 1460 after the Ottoman army under the command of Fatih Sultan Mehmet conquered Istanbul in 1453, was completed in 1478 and the Ottoman administration, and treasury moved here.
 It became an education and art center.
 Topkapı Palace, which hosted the Ottoman sultans until the middle of the 19th century, was later replaced by the Dolmabahçe Palace.

-Today, Topkapı Palace Museum is one of the largest palace museums in the world, with approximately 300,000 archival documents, marvelous collections of weapons and equipments, and invaluable treasures such as the Kaşıkçı Diamond.
+Today, Topkapı Palace Museum is one of the largest palace museums in the world, with approximately 300,000 archival documents, marvelous collections of weapons and types of equipment, and invaluable treasures such as the Kaşıkçı Diamond.
 Topkapı Palace, which needs constant maintenance due to its structure, occasionally undergoes restoration works; so some sections are closed to visitors from time to time.
 You can get all the current information through your licensed Turkish tour guide when you book your tour.

 Who is the Architect of Topkapı Palace?

 Topkapı Palace does not have a single architectural style.
 This complex building, designed by Fatih Sultan Mehmet, was built by the chief architect Alaüddin who was the most famous architect of the time.
-Later it was developed over time by works of architects such as Davud Ağa, Mimar Sinan, Sarkis Balyan and Acem Ali.
+Later it was developed over time by works of architects such as Davud Ağa, Mimar Sinan, Sarkis Balyan, and Acem Ali.

-Topkapi palace consists of structures such as pavilion, mansion, mosque, sofa, government office, kitchen, ward, harem and garden within the seven-layered palace walls, three of which are in the port and four of them are on land.
+Topkapi palace consists of structures such as a pavilion, mansion, mosque, sofa, government office, kitchen, ward, harem, and garden within the seven-layered palace walls, three of which are in the port and four of them are on land.
 The architecture of Topkapı Palace is fascinating.
 Fatih Sultan Mehmet has gathered all the features of Turkish architecture in this structure.

 Getting into the Topkapı Palace